 We need to better understand our communities so we can improve how we deliver services to them and know that we are doing this well.
+Identifying the cause to incidents can be difficult but it can help us prevent further incidents.

-Emergency incidents cause significant harm to individuals, businesses and the environment.
-Identifying the cause can be difficult but it can help us to prevent further incidents.
-Planning both internally and externally with our partners can assist us in preventing, protecting and mitigating against the impact of these incidents.
+Planning both internally and externally with our partners can assist us in preventing, protecting and mitigating against the impact of these occurrences.